Music Marketing Insights: Using Interactive Media in 2019

 This 360° album cover allows people to step right into the stylized world of Trill Sammy (this is especially true if you view this through a VR headset).
 Plus, you can stream his music, see his merch, and visit his social media pages all from within the interactive space.

 This 360° album cover has helped him give his extremely active fan base something fresh to interact with online and on social media, generating excitement for his album release in a way that fits with who he is.
+He used the 360 for both his album marketing, and to further define himself as a cutting-edge artist.

 Immersive Event Flyers